 - The Old Fire House in Chapel Lane which is leased to a trust which hopes to restore the building to house and display the original fire engine which is presently stored at the Fire Station in Bull Lane.

-The Council comment on planning applications but the decisions are made by West Dorset District Council.
+The Council comment on planning applications but the decisions are made by Dorset Council.

 Parish Councils also need representation at other local government meetings or on local bodies / organisations and Councillors may be asked to serve on certain groups or attend functions on behalf of the Parish Council.

 The Parish Council does not have a permanent office nor any full-time staff.
-The Clerk works from home and is employed for 50 hours per month.
+The Clerk works from home and is employed for 40 hours per month.
 Attendance is required at the monthly Parish Council meetings and at the annual Parish meeting, usually in April.
-The Clerk is also the Council's Finance Officer.
+The Council employs a Responsible Financial Officer, who also works from home, and is employed for 10 hours per month.
 Contractors are employed to undertake other works including grass cutting and hedge maintenance.
 Specifications are drawn up and quotations always sought.

 Maiden Newton is a member of the Dorset Association of Parish and Town Councils.
 Training and support is provided through the Association.